JeanGirardon/JeanGirardon.github.io/_pages/cv.md

 * **April - July 2017 : Bachelor project**
   * Campus Biotech, Geneva
   * Project title : Optimization of a pad printing machine for fast prototyping
+  * Resume : Tampography is an indirect stamp printing process used to print small electronic circuits.
+The project consisted of developing a system for rectifying a possible offset (determined by image processing) between two layers of a printed circuit.

 * **September - December 2017 : Support at the Hepia Microengineering laboratory**
   * Campus Biotech, Geneva